Related Pages

 It is essential that ALL students attend these trips in order for them to answer questions in the Paper 3 examination worth 30% of the final grade.

-Key Stage 5 - A Level
+Key Stage 5

 At Claremont, students will follow the AQA A Level Geography Syllabus.
 The qualification enables students to deepen their knowledge and understanding of both physical and human geography whilst building on geographical skills and fieldwork established at GCSE.
 In physical geography, students explore a range of physical landscapes and develop a greater understanding of the impact of the water and carbon cycle on our planet.
 In human geography, students investigate global governance, changing places and contemporary urban spaces.
 Year 12 students will attend a UK based fieldtrip to prepare them for their Independent Fieldwork Investigation which makes up 20% of the final grade.